Help available for business rates

 Examples where exemption will not apply

-Where the entire property is only used to store items which may be used in connection with the charitable objectives.
+Where the entire property is only used to store items that may be used in connection with the charitable objectives.
 Storage is not a charitable objective in itself, and therefore exemption cannot apply.

 Where a charity has an agreement to make use of premises but has not yet taken up occupation.
 The period during which a property is being fitted out or is being held pending occupation is not in actual use for the charitable objectives.
 This timeframe may require rates to be paid until actual occupation and the eligibility criteria are proven to apply.